fenago/data-analysis-scala/Lab_1.md

 jonNew: Person = Person(John,Doe,21)
 ```

-This feature comes in really handy during data processing when we work
-with a template representation and generate specific instances from a
-template by updating a subset of attributes.

 Another great feature of case classes is pattern matching, which helps
 in writing flexible code that is easier to work with.
 Let\'s look at an